AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 Throughout my deep reinforcement learning practice, I have learned that there are many ways to use masks.
 Masks can be used at any level in the neural network and for different tasks.
 Unfortunately, few mask implementations for Reinforcement Learning are available except for this great article by Costa Huang.

 This blog post's scope is to explain the concept of masking and illustrate it through figures and code.
+Indeed the masks make it possible to model many constraints that we will see as we go along in this blog post, and the whole is entirely differentiable.
+**In short, masks are there to simplify your life.**

 # Requirements
 - A notion of the [Maskovian Decision Processes](https://www.wikiwand.com/en/Markov_decision_process#:~:text=In%20mathematics%2C%20a%20Markov%20decision,control%20of%20a%20decision%20maker.)
 (MDP)